arvind6599/datastory/index.md

 -->

 ## Looking at the top 1000 actors only
 For further inspection, we pick out the top 1000 actors in all of the considered generations and calculate the distribution of their experience per movie genre and end up with the following graph.
+The top actors are chosen by the number of movies they've starred in; we pick the ones with the most acting experience.
 ![top_1000](data/analysis-over-time/top_1000_both.png)

 As it can be seen for the four main genres, the first 3 generations we are considering generally see a strict increase in actor experience for all genres, but starts plateauing between the `boomers` and `gen_z` generations.
 These are generally the generations considered to be a "golden age of cinema" with rapid technological advancements due to an outpouring of funding which saw the release of many popular and critically acclaimed movies.